gibran-toriz/alloy-demo/METRICS_REFERENCE.md

 # Metrics Reference

+> **Note:** This document is the single source of truth for all exporter metrics, labels, usage examples, and queries in the Alloy Retail Observability Demo.
+It replaces any separate summary files.

 This document provides a comprehensive reference of all metrics exposed by the exporters in the observability stack.

 ## Table of Contents